-Auxiliary aids and services: Includes equipment, materials and personal services that may be necessary to ensure effective communication for individuals with disabilities (for example, qualified interpreters, exchange of written notes, accessible electronic and information technology, braille materials and displays, large print materials, and other similar services or products).
+Auxiliary Aids & Services: Includes equipment, materials, and personal services that may be necessary to ensure effective communication for individuals with disabilities (e.g., qualified interpreters, exchange of written notes, accessible electronic and information technology, braille materials and displays, large print materials, and other similar services or products).

-Digital property (DP): A user interface (UI), website or a hardware device that has a screen/UI such as a mobile application (native or WebView).
+Digital Property (DP): A user interface (UI), website, or a hardware device that has a screen/UI such as a mobile application (native or WebView).
 Includes content, code and features.

-Digital content: Video, audio, utilities, widgets, graphics, PDFs, tables, narratives or communications content that is embedded within or made available via a digital property.
+Digital Content: Video, audio, utilities, widgets, graphics, PDFs, tables, narratives or communications content that is embedded within or made available via a digital property.

-Digital accessibility requirement: The conformance level of Web Content Accessibility Guidelines (WCAG) required by the Accessibility Banking Policy for all new and modified digital properties.
+Digital Accessibility Requirement: The conformance level of Web Content Accessibility Guidelines (WCAG) required by the Accessibility Banking Policy for all new and modified digital properties.
 The current digital accessibility requirement is WCAG 2.1 AA.